zacharysalloum/zacharysalloum.github.io/index.md

   <img src="/assets/images/outboard1.jpeg" alt="gearbox">

 <p class="about-text">
 After final assembly of the gearbox, we then mounted the gearbox, motors, and inverters to a midsection and lower unit that we purchased.
 This comprised the entire outboard assembly, which was bolted to the D-Stock hull.
-We then worked with the High Voltage sub-team to test the powertrain.
+We then worked with the High Voltage sub-team to test the powertrain, validating the total output using a load disk.
   </p>
 </div>